 Here are some of the highlights:

-In addition to the concerts, there will be plenty of free attractions and shows including Rosaire’s Racing Pigs, Stilt Circus, Two by Two Animal Haven, The Long Shots bluegrass band, Commerford’s Petting Zoo, Pawstars Frisbee Dogs, Dock Dogs competitions, Hilby the Skinny German Juggler, the Wheels of Agriculture game show, the Off Axis Stunt Show and more.
+In addition to the concerts, there will be plenty of free attractions and shows, including Rosaire’s Racing Pigs, Stilt Circus, Two by Two Animal Haven, The Long Shots bluegrass band, Commerford’s Petting Zoo, Pawstars Frisbee Dogs, Dock Dogs competitions, Hilby the Skinny German Juggler, the Off Axis Stunt Show and more.

 Related: Top 10 Destinations for the Perfect Kids Summer Vacation

-With a focus on agriculture, it should come as no surprise that you’ll see plenty of livestock exhibitors, who bring thousands of dairy cows, beef cattle, sheep, goats, rabbits, hogs, llamas, alpacas and horses to an area known as Livestock Hill.
+With a focus on agriculture, it should come as no surprise that you’ll see plenty of livestock exhibitions featuring thousands of animals, including dairy cows, beef cattle, sheep, goats, rabbits, hogs, llamas, alpacas and horses, in an area known as Livestock Hill.
 One of the liveliest spots of the fairgrounds, you can witness daily judging, milking demonstrations, wool working and sheep shearing.
 Experience something new at the Salute to Agriculture Tent, where you may witness the live birth of a calf!
 And there’s always something for the little ones at the AgriVenture Kids Activity Area, which is a mock farm that lets youngsters see how food is grown and sold.
 The kids can dig up potatoes from a sandbox, shear a wooden (and woolen) sheep, pick apples from a plywood tree, and milk “Dutchess” the cow!

 Gardeners spruce up the Fairgrounds every year with dozens of themed gardens.
 See waterfalls and koi ponds filled with colorful water lilies at the Horticulture Center.
 In addition, enjoy the peaceful tranquility of the Memorial Garden.